-Proving negligence in a car accident can be difficult, and it becomes even more so in the case of a multi-vehicle crash.
+Proving negligence in a car accident can be difficult, and it becomes even more so in the case of a multi-vehicle accidents.
 Residents of California may do well to know what the process is like, though.
 Negligence, first of all, is a legal concept referring to a persons failure to exercise reasonable care.

 Multi-vehicle crashes are often a series of rear-end collisions and can be caused by drivers who speed, follow too closely to the vehicle in front and commit other negligent acts.
 In the case of two-rear end collisions, the first driver, Driver A, might be blameless while the two behind him or her can be held to be at fault if they were negligent.